pixeloven/framework/README.md

 # pixeloven/framework
-A simple frameowork to extend Laravel/Lumen
+A simple framework to extend Laravel/Lumen

 ## Setup
 The quickest way to get setup is to fist ensure you have docker installed.
 Then proceed to run the following: